intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 willigness or a need to do so.
 This happens naturally in most protocol designs, but has been a problem for some cases where "slow path" packet processing is required or implied, and the recipient or router is not willing to handle this.
+Performance impacts like this are perhaps best avoided, however.

-In both cases, all involved entities must be identified and potentially authenticated if trust is required as a prerequisite to share certain information.
+In any case, all involved entities must be identified and potentially authenticated if trust is required as a prerequisite to share certain information.